 Part 2: Crew of the Jago

 Once again I awoke in an unknown place.
-I was lying on what felt like a cushioned table.
+From what I could tell, my limp body melded into what felt like a cushioned table.
 The first thing I noticed was how cold it was, and then I started remembering what had happened.
 Somehow I ended up on a bounty hunter's space ship.

 "You've regained consciousness I see."
-The person sounded familiar, like the girl's from the intercom earlier… Tammy I think is what Rei called her.
+The person sounded familiar, like the girl's voice from the intercom earlier… Tammy, I think is what Rei called her.
 She had a very monotone voice.

 "Yeah…" I rasped.
 The sound I croaked was kind of creepy.